A question I’m often asked is: Is it possible to sell online with WordPress?

 - Accounts – normally a client will create an account when they complete an order.
 There are different registration options such as enabling registration on the checkout page or automatically generating accounts and passwords.

-When reading this you might be worried that this sound too complicated but WooCommerce provides extensive documentation and videos about all these settings.
+When reading this you might be worried that this sounds too complicated but WooCommerce provides extensive documentation and videos about all these settings.

 Add-Ons: if you need additional functionalities or features on your site you can browse the extensions catalog.
 The extensions can either be free or premium.